-Current development effort is focussed on maintenance for the current version 3.2 and on planning the next version 3.3.
-The features currently planned for 3.3 are
+Current development effort is focussed on continued development of current versions 3.2 and 3.3.

 In most applications, the performance of the persistence layer is very unlikely to be a bottleneck.
 More likely the design of the datastore itself, and in particular its indices are more likely to have the most impact, or alternatively network latency.
 That said, it is the DataNucleus projects' committed aim to provide the best performance possible, though we also want to provide functionality, so there is a compromise with respect to resource.